 Then I remember why I left in the first place… There are things from the New World I miss badly after a few weeks!

-Exotic Foods – Don’t get me wrong, French food is great.
+Don’t get me wrong, French food is great.
 I enjoy cheese, bread, pastries and “comfort food” such as croque-monsieurs (the French grilled cheese sandwich) and crêpes.
 But after a while, I miss “ethnic” foods and flavours.
 In Canada, I cook with Sriracha sauce, we shop at the Chinese supermarket and I can find spices and products from all over the world.
-Same goes with restaurants: I can find true Japanese, Chinese, Vietnamese, Thai, Italian, etc. in any sizeable Canadian city.
+The same goes for restaurants: I can find true Japanese, Chinese, Vietnamese, Thai, Italian, etc. in any sizeable Canadian city.
 Problem is, France doesn’t do ethnic food very well.
 Case in point, Chinese restaurants.
 French seem to think Chinese food is just riz cantonais (fried rice) with a couple of nems (spring rolls) and shrimp crackers.
 Where are the jiaozi, the baozi, the spicy eggplants and all the great Chinese staples?

-American Coffee – Okay, I am not a coffee connoisseur.
+Okay, I am not a coffee connoisseur.
 I am sure these Carte d’Or Expresso are the real deal but gee, when you feel like sipping a comforting hot drink while reading a magazine, the 1.50 euro thimble-sized cup just won’t do.
-Even McDonalds coffee cups are tiny.
+Even Mcdonald’s coffee cups are tiny.
 I needed a Starbucks grande, at least!

-Canadian Politeness – I wouldn’t say French are rude but they aren’t naturally nice and polite with strangers the way Canadians are.
-I hated fighting to get in the bus with the stroller because no one would let us through, and I am certainly not used to having the door slammed on my face.
+I wouldn’t say the French are rude but they aren’t naturally nice and polite with strangers the way Canadians are.
+I hated fighting to get on the bus with the stroller because no one would let us through, and I am certainly not used to having the door slammed in my face.

-Parks – I missed being able to take Mark to local playgrounds or parks.
-French playgrounds in Nantes are pretty lame compared to the ones we have in our neighborhood, where there are swings, slash pads, etc. And don’t get me started on the French obsession for perfect lawn with their “do not walk on the grass” signs everywhere.
+I missed being able to take Mark to local playgrounds or parks.
+French playgrounds in Nantes are pretty lame compared to the ones we have in our neighbourhood, where there are swings, slash pads, etc. And don’t get me started on the French obsession for the perfect lawn with their “do not walk on the grass” signs everywhere.
 Gee, Canadians walk on the grass and our lawns are as good-looking!

-Affordable Groceries – I am not going to start the endless argument among expats about which country has the lower cost of living, but I did find grocery shopping in France much more expensive than in Canada.
+I am not going to start the endless argument among expats about which country has the lower cost of living, but I did find grocery shopping in France much more expensive than in Canada.
 Fruits, veggies and basic products were pricier in general, and even French staples like cheese aren’t that cheap anymore.
-A baguette is at least one euro—I still remember when it was 3 francs, which is about 0.50 euro.
+A baguette is at least one euro—I still remember when it was 3 francs, which is about 0.50 euros.